District No. 9 Schoolhouse

 Today, Belknap County remains a thriving part of New Hampshire, known for its scenic beauty, outdoor recreation opportunities, and thriving communities.
 While agriculture and manufacturing have seen decline, the county has diversified its economy to include sectors such as healthcare, tourism, and service industries.
 Belknap County continues to honor its history while embracing modern development, ensuring a bright future for its residents and visitors.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Belknap County, New Hampshire.
+This timeline provides a concise overview of the key events in the history of Belknap County, New Hampshire.